mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"I can't do that right now.
 Ginnu is down here and she's fallen pretty badly.
 I need a hot tip to cauterize."

-	She gasped and then darted to a corner of the tent where she picked up a pouch and immediately handed them to Kipnu who immediately noticed the pouch was still warm.
+	She gasped and then darted to a corner of the room where she picked up a pouch and immediately handed them to Kipnu who immediately noticed the pouch was still warm.
 She said, "I saw a vial of Kanosin and a hot tip in this bag."

 	Before he could turn back around, she asked him, "What should I tell the others?"